Kyle Calder: Playing career

 On August 2, 2006, Calder was awarded a $2.9 million contract for the 2006–07 season by an arbitrator.
 The Blackhawks decided to accept it, and then on August 4, 2006, Calder was traded to the Philadelphia Flyers in exchange for Michal Handzus.
 At the trade deadline, the Flyers sent him back to Chicago for a third-round draft pick and Lasse Kukkonen.
 Chicago immediately sent him to the Detroit Red Wings for Jason Williams.
 Calder scored his first goal as a Red Wing during his first shift.
 He signed a two-year contract with the Los Angeles Kings on July 2, 2007.

 On September 4, 2009, Calder was invited to the Anaheim Ducks training camp for the 2009–10 season.
 The Ducks however released him on September 26, less than a week before the start of the season.
 However, he would return to the Ducks organization on October 28 when they signed Calder to a one-year, two-way contract and assigned him to their ECHL affiliate the Bakersfield Condors.
 On November 14, he was recalled by Anaheim because of injuries to Saku Koivu and Ryan Carter.
 On December 28, 2009, Calder was waived by the Anaheim Ducks.
 After clearing waivers, he was assigned to the Toronto Marlies on December 30, 2009.

+Death

+Calder died in Lake Forest, Illinois after a brief illness on June 15, 2026, at the age of 47.